-In 1893 the Cinzano family bought the royal estate and started a large industrial production there.
-The company used a revolutionary marketing strategy for that time.
-In 1911, a plane caused a sensation, throwing thousands of Cinzano advertising cards through Milan.
-In 1922, the transformation into a public limited company took place.
-At the end of the 1950s, there were branches and partnerships in Europe, Australia and South America.
-In parallel, the possibilities of film and television were used intensively and produced many hundreds of commercials.
-The pop singer Rita Pavone made in the 1960s with "Cin Cin Cinzoda - una voglia da morire" (German "Cinzano Soda - to die for good") the Italian toast Cin Cin famous in the world.
+In 1893 the Cinzano family bought the royal property and started a large industrial production there.
+The company had a marketing strategy that was revolutionary at the time.
+A plane caused a sensation in 1911, dropping thousands of Cinzano advertising cards over Milan.
+In 1922 the company was converted into a stock corporation.
+At the end of the 1950s there were branches and partnerships in Europe, Australia and South America.
+At the same time, the possibilities of film and television were used intensively and many hundreds of commercials were produced.
+The pop singer Rita Pavone made the Italian toast in the 1960s with "Cin cin Cinzoda - una voglia da morire" ("Cinzano Soda - good to die for") Cin Cin famous all over the world.
 Cinzano also acts as a cultural and sports sponsor, aa of the Motorcycle Grand Prix.